interuss/dss/deploy/MIGRATION.md

 ### Tanka deployment

-For deployments using Tanka configuration, following the `Cluster Upgrade with Manual configs` approach is recommended.
+For deployments using Tanka configuration, since no instructions are provided for tanka specifically, we recommend to follow the manual steps documented by CockroachDB: `Cluster Upgrade with Manual configs`.
 (See specific links below)
-To apply the changes to your cluster, you have two options:
-1. Follow the manual steps and reflect the new values in the *Leader* and *Followers* Tanka configuration, especially the new image version
-(see [`VAR_CRDB_DOCKER_IMAGE_NAME`](../build/README.md)) to ensure the new configuration is aligned with the cluster state.
+To apply the changes to your cluster, follow the manual steps and reflect the new values in the *Leader* and *Followers* Tanka configuration, especially the new image version (see [`VAR_CRDB_DOCKER_IMAGE_NAME`](../build/README.md)) to ensure the new configuration is aligned with the cluster state.

 #### 21.2.7 to 24.1.3

 CockroachDB requires to upgrade one minor version at a time.
-As mentioned above, no instruction is provided for tanka specifically, therefore we recommend to follow the manual steps:

 1. 21.2.7 to 22.1: see [CockroachDB Cluster upgrade with Manual configs](https://www.cockroachlabs.com/docs/v22.1/upgrade-cockroachdb-kubernetes?filters=manual).
 2. 22.1 to 22.2: see [CockroachDB Cluster upgrade with Manual configs](https://www.cockroachlabs.com/docs/v22.2/upgrade-cockroachdb-kubernetes?filters=manual).